Micro-Academy Enrollment + Membership

 What's not included:

 Community and accessibility are very important to us.
-If you think the program would be a great fit for your child, but the suggested tuition is prohibitive for your family at this time, please do get in touch and let us know what feels doable instead.
+Monthly installment payments can be arranged.
+And if you think the program would be a great fit for your child, but the suggested tuition is prohibitive for your family at this time, please do get in touch and let us know what feels doable instead.
 We expect to be able to offer some tuition assistance and/or to consider other types of contributions that can fill the gap (see the 8 Forms of Capital for inspiration).
 Part-time enrollment may also be possible in a few cases, as long as the group's overall culture-building goals can still be met.
 And, on the other hand, if you're interested in enrolling and can comfortably contribute more than the suggested amount, there will be an opportunity to direct an additional amount to go toward a tuition-assistance fund.

-Founding families will be able to lock in the above rate through the first two years (we will do our best to maintain the same scholarship levels the second year too, if they are still needed).
+Founding families will be able to lock in the above rate through the first two years, and we will do our best to maintain the needed tuition-assistance levels, to ensure that continued participation is possible over the longer term.
 The tuition will be higher for families that enroll after September 2020.

 How to Apply: